austynsimpson/austynsimpson.github.io/index.md

 # Austyn Simpson

-I am an NSF postdoctoral assistant professor in the [Mathematics Department](https://lsa.umich.edu/math) at the University of Michigan.
+I am a tenure track assistant professor in the [Mathematics Department](https://www.bates.edu/mathematics/) at Bates College.
+Previously I was an NSF postdoctoral assistant professor at the University of Michigan.
 My research interests are in commutative algebra and algebraic geometry with a focus on singularities in prime characteristic.

 ### Papers
 1. *F-injectivity does not imply F-fullness in normal domains* (with A. De Stefani, T. Polstra), submitted. [`arXiv`](https://arxiv.org/abs/2506.00646).